Michelle Legge

 • Pennsylvania: Pennsylvania has limited guidance, but states NFTs may be subject to sales tax unless there is an applicable exemption.

 • Washington: Washington does not tax the purchase of cryptocurrency, but treats purchases made with cryptocurrency the same as if made with crypto.
-Washington also has extensive guidance on the tax implications of NFTs and state sales tax may apply in many instances.
+Washington also has extensive guidance on the tax implications of NFTs, and state sales tax may apply in many instances.

 Texas crypto taxes

-States with no State Income Tax
+States with no income tax

 • Alaska